Famous people from North East England of the past and present

 Mother of Kings, Aunt to the Kingmaker

-Cecily Neville, daughter of Ralph Neville, first Earl of Westmorland and Joan Beaufort was born at Raby Castle in 1415 and known as ‘The Rose of Raby’.
-At the age of nine she was betrothed to Richard Plantagenet, Duke of York and they married in 1429.
-She gave birth to future kings, Edward IV in 1442 and Richard III in 1452.
+Cecily Neville, daughter of Ralph Neville, the first Earl of Westmorland and Joan Beaufort was born at Raby Castle in 1415 and was known as ‘The Rose of Raby’.
+At the age of nine she was betrothed to Richard Plantagenet, the Duke of York and they married in 1429.
+She gave birth to the future kings, Edward IV in 1442 and Richard III in 1452.
 It was around this time that Cecily’s nephew, Richard Neville (1428-1471) a grandson of Ralph, started his rise to power.
-He came to be known as ‘Warwick the Kingmaker’ the most powerful figure in the Wars of the Roses.
-His father, also called Richard, was the son of Ralph Neville and through marriage became Earl of Salisbury, a title that would also pass to his son.
-The ‘kingmaker’ himself married Anne Beauchamp, Countess of Warwick and through her became Earl of Warwick in addition to the Salisbury title.
-From his Yorkshire base at Middleham Castle in Wensleydale he was the wealthiest, man in the land.
+Richard came to be known as ‘Warwick the Kingmaker’ and was the most powerful figure in the Wars of the Roses.
+His father, also called Richard, was the son of Ralph Neville who through marriage had become the Earl of Salisbury, a title that would also pass to his son.
+The ‘kingmaker’ himself married Anne Beauchamp, Countess of Warwick and through her became Earl of Warwick in addition to holding the Salisbury title.
+From his Yorkshire base at Middleham Castle in Wensleydale he was the wealthiest and soon the most powerful man in the land.
 Initially supporting the Yorkists he deposed Henry VI and secured the coronation of Cecily’s son as King Edward IV.
-He subsequently fell out with Edward in 1470 and the king was ousted.
-Warwick placed Henry temporarily back on the throne but then Warwick was killed in battle near London in 1471.
-King Edward was restored and continued to reign until his death in 1483.
+He subsequently fell out with King Edward in 1470 and the king was ousted.
+Warwick then placed Henry VI back on the throne but Warwick was killed in battle near London in 1471.
+Edward was restored as king and continued to reign until his death in 1483.
 The king’s two sons, the uncrowned Edward V and Richard of Shrewsbury, were imprisoned in the Tower of London where they subsequently died.
-Their uncle, Richard was crowned Richard III with Ann Neville (the kingmaker’s daughter) as his wife and queen.
+Their uncle, Richard (Cecily’s son) was crowned Richard III with Ann Neville (Warwick’s daughter) as his wife and queen.
 Richard’s reign was short, ending in death and defeat to Henry Tudor at Bosworth Field in 1485.
 In 1487 King Henry VII married Elizabeth of York, a granddaughter of Cecily Neville and in 1491 Elizabeth gave birth to the future King Henry VIII.
 It is remarkable that Cecily, the Rose of Raby, who died in 1495, lived through all these remarkable events in her family’s story.

 Mike Neville MBE